roniezr/ovirtlib4/README.rst

 **Project Vision**
 ----------------------
 1. Fully integrated with the parent ovirtsdk4
-2. Quickly and simply use of oVirt REST commands
+2. Quick and easy use of oVirt REST commands

 **Main Concept**